axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="previous"></a> previous()

 ### Description
 Get the value of the previous point in the series named by the `alias` parameter.
 Relative to the current point, the index can be controlled by the `offset` argument.
-This function can be executed in a `value-expression`.

 ### Syntax
 ```